FraunhoferIOSB/FROST-Server/README.md

 See [docs/docker.adoc](docs/docker.adoc) for how to use the FROST-Server docker images.

+## Kubernetes (Helm) support

+See [helm/frost-server/README.md](helm/frost-server/README.md) for how to use the FROST-Server Helm chart for a Kubernetes deployment.

 ## Standalone Spring Boot

 If you prefer to not use Tomcat, [Kinota Server](https://github.com/kinota/kinota-server) is a